Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ederated} learning (FL) has emerged as a popular technique to distribute machine learning model training across a network of devices \cite{kairouz2021advances}.
-With initial deployments including next-word prediction across mobile devices \cite{konevcny2016federated}, FL is envisioned to provide intelligence for self-driving cars \cite{niknam2020federated}, virtual/augmented reality \cite{wang2021network}, and many other applications in edge/fog computing and Internet of Things (IoT) \cite{chiang2016fog}.
+\IEEEPARstart{F}{ederated} learning (FL) has emerged as a popular technique to distribute machine learning (ML) model training across a network of devices \cite{kairouz2021advances}.
+With initial deployments including next-word prediction across mobile devices \cite{konevcny2016federated}, FL is envisioned to serve many intelligence applications in edge/fog computing and the Internet of Things (IoT) \cite{chiang2016fog}.

-In the conventional FL architecture, a set of devices is connected to a central coordinating node (e.g., an edge server) in a star topology configuration \cite{konevcny2016federated}.
-Devices conduct model updates locally based on their individual datasets, and the coordinator periodically aggregates these local models into a global model, synchronizing devices with this global model to begin the next round of training.
-Several works in the past few years have built functionality into this architecture to manage different dimensions of heterogeneity that manifest in fog, edge and IoT networks, including varying communication and computation abilities of devices \cite{wang2021network,wang2019adaptive} and varying statistical properties of local device datasets \cite{bonawitz2019towards,li2020federated}.
+In the conventional FL architecture, a set of devices is connected to a central server (e.g., at a base station) in a star topology configuration \cite{konevcny2016federated}.
+Devices conduct model updates locally based on their individual datasets, and the server periodically aggregates these local models into a global model, synchronizing devices with this global model to begin the next round of training.
+Several works in the past few years have built functionality into this architecture to manage different dimensions of heterogeneity that manifest in fog, edge, and IoT networks, including varying communication and computation abilities of devices \cite{wang2021network,wang2019adaptive} and varying statistical properties of local device datasets \cite{bonawitz2019towards,li2020federated}.